medusajs/medusa/docs/content/add-plugins/meilisearch.md

+---
+description: 'Learn how to integrate MeiliSearch with the Medusa server.
+MeiliSearch is an open source search engine that can be integrated with ecommerce platforms.
+Learn how to install the MeiliSearch plugin on the Medusa server and how to integrate it into the storefront.'
+---

 # MeiliSearch

 In this document, you’ll learn how to install the [MeiliSearch plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-meilisearch) and use it on both your Medusa Server and your storefront.